 11. United States

-12 Ways Millennials Can Protect Their Privacy Online
+12 Ways Millennials and Gen Z Can Protect Their Privacy Online

-As a millennial, most of your time is probably spent online watching your favorite TV shows, researching for your projects, connecting with people on Facebook, and what not.
+Most of your time is probably spent online watching your favorite TV shows, researching for your projects, connecting with people on Facebook, and whatnot.
 However, while the Internet makes life a heck of a lot easier, it also brings with it a plethora of issues surrounding privacy protection.

 So without further ado, here’s what needs to be done to protect your privacy online.